 [There needs to be a concept of causality and proportionality between the breach (eg size, how bad) and the consequences.] << Franck suggestion

-Notes for clarity:

-Who performs audit?

-Who determines a breach?

-Who is disclosing data?

-Who plays what roles?

-What data was disclosed improperly?

 Audits of Identity Provider(s)

 Identity Providers MUST be audited periodically to ensure compliance with the policy requirements as defined in the accreditation preliminary recommendation.
 Should the Identity Provider be found in breach of the accreditation policy and requirements, it will be given an opportunity to cure the breach, but in cases of repeated non-compliance or audit failure, a new Identity Provider must be identified.